Midweek Messenger for May 8, 2025

 Bowie Food Pantry Update

-To ensure that your item is included in the Midweek Messenger, please send it to enews@stmatthews-bowie.org
+To ensure that your item is included in the Midweek Messenger, please send it to enews@stmatthews-bowie.org by noon on Wednesday.
+Anything received after that may be held for the next week’s edition.

 Pat Layfield, Editor

-St. Matthew’s continues to lift up in prayer those who are laid off from the Federal government, those who work for or have lost their jobs as Federal contractors or grantees, and those who fear losing their jobs, and other people who are suffering negative consequences due to the uncertainties surrounding Federal government actions.
+St. Matthew’s continues to lift up in prayer those who are laid off from the Federal government, those who work for or have lost their jobs as Federal contractors or grantees, those who fear losing their jobs, and other people who are suffering negative consequences due to the uncertainties surrounding Federal government actions.

 The links and descriptions provided below are for informational purposes only, for the convenience of those who are experiencing challenges due to the changes within the Federal government.
 Please understand that St. Matthew’s does not intend for any of the information included here to be interpreted as providing any legal or financial advice.
 For such advice, please consult a qualified professional.